kotynskm/mtg-react/README.md

 # Project Overview

-This is a React app created to increase my knowledge of React and it's features as well as pay tribute to one of my favorite cards games - Magic the Gathering!
+This is a React app that pays tribute to one of my favorite cards games - Magic the Gathering!

-This project employs the use of React Router, Material UI, useQuery, and API requests.
+This project employs the use of React Router, Material UI, useQuery, Pagination, and API requests.

 ---